teshomey/teshomey.github.io/README.md

    - _Statistical Quality Control_
    - _Introduction to Statistics_
    - _Introduction to Probability Theory_

-## Short training delivered
-- _Analysis of Variance Models using SAS_ (25-26 June 2016), for College of Agro-Industry and Land Resource staff, Haramaya University, Chiro Campus, Ethiopia
-- _LaTeX Document Preparation System Using WinEdt Software_ (18-20 June 2015), for postgraduate students at the College of Computing and Informatics, Haramaya University, Main Campus, Ethiopia

 ## Scholarship awards
 - Fully funded doctoral scholarship | Hasselt University (2020 - 2024)